joaquintides/transrangers/rust.md

 range.filter(is_even)
      .transform(x3);
 ```
-It should also be extendable in the same way as Iterators which causes pushgen, like Rust iterators,
+It should also be extendable in the same way as Iterators, which causes pushgen, like Rust iterators,
 to be built around a single trait:
 ```rust
 pub trait Generator {